pranavg23/pranavg23/README.md

 ## Hey there 👋
-### I am a 2nd Year Computer Science BEng Student at the Univerisity of Edinburgh .
-Interested in Data Science and Software Engineering.
+### 👨‍🎓 I am a 2nd Year Computer Science BEng Student at the University of Edinburgh
+### 🔭 Interested in Data Science and Software Engineering
-### Currently interning at Umlaut, Part of Accenture as an Engineering Intern.
+### 👨‍💻 Currently interning at Umlaut, Part of Accenture as an Engineering Intern.

 ![Pranav's Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=pranavg23&layout=compact)